ms0503/pkgs.nix/README.md

   - Description: A tool for viewing and setting the bluetooth address a DualShock 4 controller is currently paired with
   - Source: [github:paulstraw/ds4pairer]
+- fakevrchat
+  - Description: The fake "VRChat.exe" for running offline test of VRChat World on GNU/Linux
+  - Source: [software.tlfoxhuman.net]
 - git-vrc
   - Description: A command line extension for git to reduce meaningless diff on git of VRC project